sspiky/roblox-batch-item-sell/README.md

-# roblox-batch-item-sell
+# roblox batch item seller
-list all copies of an item you own for a specific price
+lists all copies of an item you own for a specific price

 ## Usage
 - put your .ROBLOSECURITY cookie inside cookie.txt